Dreaming of grass and meadow: return to simplicity

 “The meadow comes to those who are already ready, somewhere deep inside, to exhale.”

 Grass beneath your feet.
 A meadow stretching to the horizon.
 A scent that’s hard to put into words — but the body remembers it.
-This is one of the simplest and most overlooked images in dreams.
+This image is often passed over.
 Against the backdrop of oceans, volcanoes, and urban labyrinths, the meadow seems insignificant.
 But this very simplicity is its strength.

 Grass and meadow speak to what is most elemental.
 Earth beneath your feet.
 A horizon without obstacles.
 Air that simply is.
 The unconscious turns to this image when something in you needs the most essential: peace, ground, the feeling that all is well — right here, right now.
 Unconditionally.